hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

 .. _bpy.types.SequenceTransform.filter:

 Filter
-   Interpolation Methods.
+   The technique used to estimate the values of pixels at non-integer coordinates within the image.

-   :Nearest: No interpolation, uses nearest neighboring pixel.
+   :Nearest: No interpolation; uses nearest neighboring pixel.
    :Bilinear: Simple interpolation between adjacent pixels.
    :Subsampling (3x3): Use nearest with 3x3 :term:`subsamples <Anti-Aliasing>` during rendering.